Lenddo: History

-Founded in 2011 by co-founders Jeffrey Stewart and Richard Eldridge, Lenddo initially operated an online lending operation in three countries: the Philippines (since 2011), Colombia (since 2012) and Mexico(since 2013).
+Founded in 2011 by co-founders Jeffrey Stewart and Richard Eldridge, Lenddo initially operated an online lending operation in three countries: the Philippines (since 2011), Colombia (since 2012) and Mexico (since 2013).
 The company started when Stewart and Eldridge were running technology companies in the Philippines and several other emerging markets.
-"Their skilled young staff often asked for loans...With repayment rates in microfinance as high as 98 percent in multiple regions, the opportunity seemed obvious."
+"Their skilled young staff often asked for loans ...
+With repayment rates in microfinance as high as 98% in multiple regions, the opportunity seemed obvious."
 By January 2011 the company was launched, and by March they had issued their first loan.

 Lenddo closed a Series A round of funding in venture capital in May 2012 from investors including Accel Partners, Blumberg Capital, Inovia Capital and Omidyar Network.
 In 2013, Lenddo received an additional $6 million funding from investors including Kickstart Ventures, Golden Gate Ventures and the co-founder of Skype, Toivo Annus, to fund its planned expansion across Southeast Asia.